computerguy2030/pytorch-rocm-amd/MY_FORK.md

 * Most issues I found were caused by dependency issues

 * Dependency issues try: `pip3 install -r requirements.txt` then `make clean` from root pytorch folder
-* If script fails or is interrupted and you cannot get to bash upon opening terminal, remove last line in ~/.bashrc by:
+* If script fails or is interrupted and you cannot get to bash upon opening terminal, check your bashrc file and remove last line(s).
+If impossible

 Under Edit--> Preferences--> Command <br>
 Check "Run a custom command instead of my shell" <br>